matrix-org/synapse/docker/README.md

 ## Postgres

-By default the config will use sqlite.
-See the [docs on using postgres](https://github.com/matrix-org/synapse/blob/develop/docs/postgres.md) for more info on how to use postgres.
+By default the config will use SQLite.
+See the [docs on using Postgres](https://github.com/matrix-org/synapse/blob/develop/docs/postgres.md) for more info on how to use Postgres.
 Until this section is improved [this issue](https://github.com/matrix-org/synapse/issues/8304) may provide useful information.

 ## Running synapse